mapreal19/mapreal19.github.io/_posts/2020-09-08-can-we-beat-cancer.md

 more people survive the disease.
 Just in the US, the death rate has dropped 27% in the last 25 years<sup>2</sup>.

-Be optimistic and think there are many things we could about.
+Be optimistic and think there are many things we can do about it.
 Many are aware of the "placebo" effect, but you have to know also the "nocebo" effect: if you believe something is going to kill you your brain will act against you making things worse<sup>3</sup>.